 The Ontario Securities Commission (OSC) is an independent Crown corporation that regulates Ontario’s capital markets by making rules that have the force of law and by adopting policies that influence the behaviour of capital markets participants.

 The OSC carries out the powers, duties and functions given to it pursuant to the Securities Commission Act, 2021.
 The OSC exercises its regulatory oversight function through the administration and enforcement of Ontario’s Securities Act and Commodity Futures Act and administration of certain provisions of Ontario’s Business Corporations Act.

-The mandate of the OSC is to provide protection to investors from unfair, improper, or fraudulent practices, to foster fair and efficient capital markets and confidence in the capital markets, to foster capital formation, and to contribute to the stability of the financial system and the reduction of systemic risk.
+The mandate of the OSC is to provide protection to investors from unfair, improper or fraudulent practices, to foster fair, efficient and competitive capital markets and confidence in the capital markets, to foster capital formation, and to contribute to the stability of the financial system and the reduction of systemic risk.

 We contribute to the health and performance of Ontario’s economy by using our rule-making and enforcement powers to help safeguard investors, to deter financial misconduct, and to direct participants involved in capital markets in Ontario.
 We regulate firms and individuals who sell securities and provide advice in Ontario, as well as public companies, investment funds, and marketplaces, such as the Toronto Stock Exchange.

 - Promote confidence in Ontario’s capital markets